Dangerous Drug Attorneys in Indiana

 - Pradaxa: Manufactured and sold by Boehringer Ingelheim Pharmaceuticals Inc., Pradaxa was formulated as a blood thinner fore stroke prevention associated with patients suffering from atrial fibrillation.
 However, the drug has recently been known to cause uncontrollable and excessive bleeding, only treatable by emergency treatment where the drug is removed from the person’s bloodstream.

 Understanding Your Legal Rights

 It is the responsibility of the drug manufacturer to adequately test a drug for safety, and to see that all potential side effects are clearly listed on a warning label.
 If a company purposely hides evidence of a harmful side effect, or knowingly produces and sells a dangerous drug, they are responsible for the damages that drug causes.
 Likewise, failing to warn doctors and patients of known warnings is equally unlawful.

 George & Farinas, LLP Can Help

-To begin building your defective drug case, contact George & Farinas, LLP.
+To begin building your defective drug or product liability case, contact George & Farinas, LLP.